 - Drug discovery

-- Pre-clinical: to determine if the drug works in animals, has the effect that researchers want and is safe
+- Pre-clinical Testing: to determine if the drug works in animals, has the effect that researchers want and is safe

 - Clinical trials in humans: take place over three phases with increasing numbers of participants